 I was struggling with getting close to the birds visiting my feeders.
-I can't afford the thousands of dollars for high-end telephoto lenses, but I really wanted to get some close-up shots of the birds in Northern Virginia.
+I can't afford to spend thousands of dollars on high-end telephoto lenses, but I really wanted to get some close-up shots of the birds in Northern Virginia.
 We have lots of different varieties, but the goldfinches have really made themselves at home this year.

 My Nikon D200 camera worked very well, but my smaller lens was limiting the distance I could set up.
 I needed to find a way that I could trigger the camera remotely and stay hidden in the house.
 After some research, I found a great alternative in the Oppilas RW-221 wireless remote control.